arnaudvericel/BottleNex/README.md

 ---

 The code outputs a file for each lane.
-If the lane is an input lane toward another, its name is appended with the "_parent_X" suffix.
+If the lane is an input lane towards another, its name is appended with the "_parent_X" suffix.

 Each file contains the evolution of the traffic on that particular lane: